-7 Legendary Liquid Lipsticks You Won’t Be Able to Live Without
+7 Liquid Lipsticks That Will Revolutionize Your Makeup Bag

-Until recently, liquid lipstick — especially the matte variety — was a sort of an irrelevant category mostly found in the dustiest aisles of beauty supply stores.
-But then, just like that, someone snapped their fingers and liquid versions of our favorite shades flooded the market — and now the best liquid to matte lipsticks can be found almost anywhere (even drugstores!).
+Five years ago, the concept of liquid lipstick was kinda foreign to us.
+A lipstick that goes on wet with a wand pretty much sounds like a gloss, but we’re willing to try anything once—and we quickly found that the two products really couldn’t be any more different.
+And yes, the market was flooded with a plethora of liquid lipsticks with a quickness—but if you’ve tried a lot of them, you know that not all liquid lipsticks are created equal.

-The term “liquid lipstick” once translated to a dry, uncomfortable mess of pigment that would be impossible to get off, but no longer.
-Far from it, actually: The best liquid lipsticks these days are so superior to their counterparts of old, they barely even have anything in common.
+The term “liquid lipstick” can translate to a dry, uncomfortable mess of pigment that is impossible to get off and leaves a streaky stain from nose to chin, but some formulas have come a long way.
+The best liquid lipsticks these days are cult favorites and are so superior to their lesser-than counterparts, they barely even have anything in common.

-These formulas are made to give rich, opaque color with incredible staying power — something that traditional lipsticks just can’t do.
+These formulas are made to give rich, opaque color with incredible staying power—something that traditional lipsticks just can’t do.
 Easy to apply, no lip liner required, and available in a variety of finishes in every shade possible?
 Yes, please.

 The longevity of this formula is unparalleled: It applies wet, almost like a gloss, then dries down to an ultra matte yet ultra comfortable finish that doesn't budge.